banbodk/tradeincu/README.md

 TradeInCU

-This is TradeInCU for Columbia University students to make money and Save money by trading second hand goods.
+This is TradeInCU for Columbia University students to MAKE money and SAVE money by trading second hand goods.

 This is a history.